britram/taps-transports/draft-ietf-taps-transports-05.md

 and is deployed in telephony signalling networks, especially in mobile telephony networks.
 Additionally, it is used in the WebRTC framework for data channels and is therefore deployed in all WEB-browsers supporting WebRTC.

-[EDITOR'S NOTE: Michael Tuexen and Karen Nielsen signed up as contributors for these sections.]

 ### Protocol Description